nortikin/sverchok/docs/panels.rst

 .. image:: https://cloud.githubusercontent.com/assets/5783432/4512954/8662fbf8-4b46-11e4-8f67-243a56c48856.png
   :alt: cleanlayout.png

-Button to remove sverchok and blendgraph layouts, that has not users (0)
+Button to remove sverchok layouts, that has not users (0)

 **hard clean**  - boolean flag to remove layouts even if it has users (1,2...), but not fake user (F).
 Fake user layout will be left.